 Members are expected to fund their own travel costs or it may be cost recovered through the project if essential to project delivery timelines.

-The Members will hold their positions for the duration of the Task Team.
+Permanent Members will hold their positions for the duration of the Task Team.

+Temporary members will be reviewed and updated based on the need by WRP PMU Lead in consultation with the Panel Chair(s) and Secretariat(s).

 A Member will advise the Task Team Chair if they need to relinquish their position.